masagrator/PortalNXSideLoader/README.md

 Put `atmosphere` folder to root of sdcard (yes, your CFW won't be deleted...)

+# How to install mod

+Rename main mod folder (for example in case of Portal Reloaded it's "portalreloaded") to, depending on game:
+- Portal: `portal`
+- Portal 2: `portal2_dlc2`

+and put this folder into:

+- Portal: `atmosphere/contents/01007BB017812000/romfs/nxcontent/`
+- Portal 2: `atmosphere/contents/0100ABD01785C000/romfs/nxcontent/`

 # Informations for mod makers

 Few files in `nxcontent` may not be supported as they are preloaded with separate functions.
 I needed to add specific support for one function so `rom_boot_params.txt` could be loaded.
 If there is any file that is not working and you want it to work, write an issue.

-In case of bigger mods we must put main mod folder inside romfs/nxcontent folder.
-Rename main mod folder (for example in case of Portal Reloaded it's "portalreloaded") to, depending on game:
-- Portal: `portal`
-- Portal 2: `portal2_dlc2`

 Game supports vscripts.